 Ms. Pringle has taught as an Adjunct Professor of Banking and Financial Institutions Law at the University of Oklahoma College of Law and as an Adjunct Professor of Banking Law at the Oklahoma City University School of Law.
-She also teaches bankers and lawyers at Banking Law Seminars and writes extensively for Banking and Legal Publications, including the Oklahoma Bar Journal, the Oklahoma Law Review, the Oklahoma City University Law Review, the Consumer Finance Law Quarterly.
+She also teaches bankers and lawyers at Banking Law Seminars and writes extensively for Banking and Legal Publications, including the Oklahoma Bar Journal, the Oklahoma Law Review, the Oklahoma City University Law Review, and the Consumer Finance Law Quarterly.
 Ms. Pringle chaired the Banking and Commercial Law Section of the Oklahoma Bar Association in 1981-1982.
-She has worked in house and in private practice handling legal matters and preparing documents for Banks and other Financial Institutions, Bank Holding Companies and their subsidiaries and affiliates relating to Regulatory, Litigation and General Banking Law matters.
+She has worked in-house and in private practice handling legal matters and preparing documents for Banks and other Financial Institutions, Bank Holding Companies and their subsidiaries, and affiliates relating to Regulatory, Litigation, and General Banking Law matters.
 Ms. Pringle worked as an attorney for the Office of the Comptroller of the Currency in the Atlanta, Georgia District Office and the Legal Department in the Comptroller's Washington, D.C. office.
 Ms Pringle served as the General Counsel for the Oklahoma Bankers Association from 1980-1989.
 She clerked as a law student for the United States District Court for the Southern District of Iowa.
 Ms. Pringle is a member of the Oklahoma and Texas Bars and has been admitted to practice before the State Courts of Oklahoma and Texas, the U.S. Court of Appeals for the Fifth Circuit, the U.S. Court of Appeals for the Tenth Circuit, and the United States Supreme Court.

-Miles Pringle is a business oriented attorney who helps clients form new companies, buy and sell existing companies, and engage in litigation matters when necessary.
+MILES PRINGLE is a business-oriented attorney who helps clients form new companies, buy and sell existing companies, and engage in litigation matters when necessary.
 Miles is a native Oklahoman, and enjoys being involved in the Oklahoma City community.
-He obtained his undergraduate degree from the University of Kansas, and his Juris Doctorate from the University of Missouri – Kansas City where he was a member of the national moot court team and won Best Brief for Petitioner at the regional competition.
+He obtained his undergraduate degree from the University of Kansas and his Juris Doctorate from the University of Missouri – Kansas City where he was a member of the national moot court team and won Best Brief for Petitioner at the regional competition.

 David Poarch, Special Counsel